Can I ask you something?

 Gratitude is key to a joyful life.
 But gratitude is also about being mindful and recognizing those small everyday moments that we should be grateful for.
 It’s easy to be grateful for the big stuff, like winning a contest or landing a sought-after job.
 And, when we stop and think about it, it’s easy to come up with the routine stuff that we know we should be grateful for, like a safe place to sleep, our families, and our health.

 But it’s harder to recognize the small stuff because we’re so caught up in the busyness of our world (including those screens we tend to keep our eyes glued to).
 We miss things like being grateful for that honeybee we see on that flower, for pollenizing our food sources.
 And we miss things like that toddler in a passing grocery cart that smiles at us, prompting us to smile back.

 Keeping track of our grateful moments in a writing journal is an excellent way to remind ourselves to be mindful every day.
-And it’s also an excellent way to increase our joy, as I explain in a blog piece about gratitude journals.
+And writing about gratitude is also an excellent way to increase our joy.

 Reframing Your Narrative

 We all have stories.
 The words and perspective we choose to tell those stories affect their mood and impact.
 It doesn’t matter if we’re telling those stories to ourselves or others.

 Let’s say you bought an ice cream cone and then bumped into someone and dropped your cold treat.
 You could frame that story with disappointment over a lost treat and embarrassment about a clumsy encounter with a stranger.
 Or, you could laugh it off and take the attitude of, “I didn’t need those calories today anyway!”